moomoo-agency/uni-cpo-inquiries/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added: product title is shown in the email

 = 1.0.1 =
 * Fixed: names of settings
 * Added: new setting that disables "add to cart" btn